jfrancis42/js8net/README.md

 (in process...)

 * Neither the core library nor the GUI properly handle relays.
+* The web interface must be run from it's "extraction directory" (ie, it's not yet smart enough to install these files in the right place and run from anywhere).
 * Does not delete old/expired traffic without a browser reload.
 * Javascript does not properly handle exceptions (because I haven't written the code yet to deal with exceptions), and does odd GUI things when there are certain JSON/network failures.
 * Table headers aren't quite right, do not properly reflect CSS intent (I think I'm missing the <tr> in the <thead> section).
 * Timezone in the javascript is hard-coded to Mountain Time (my time zone) because the collector is marking time in local time, not UTC.
 * Have to re-load the web page to get the new colors.
 This isn't a bug, but it's something I may or may not change (adds traffic to each transaction).
+* Colors in friends file are being ignored.

+### Credits

+* The beautiful flag icons are from the project: https://github.com/lipis/flag-icons